himza25/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Write a script that changes the owner of the file hello to betty only if it is owned by the user guillaume.

 The file hello will be in the working directory
+## 103-Star_Wars

+Write a script that plays the Star Wars IV episode in the terminal.